 Above, PPPL's John DeLooper (far left) shows Jen Surovy and Joye Purser, legislative assistants for Representative Rush Holt and Representative Lincoln Davis, respectively, a plasma bulb at the Science Ed Lab during a Congressional Staff visit on August 13.
 Princeton University's Chris Carter, who co-hosted the visit with PPPL Director Rob Goldston and Deputy Director Rich Hawryluk, is at back.
-At top left, a delegation of Japanese scientists and policy makers met with representatives of the U.S. fusion community on August 4 at

 PPPL to discuss the establishment of the U.S. ITER Project Office.
 The meeting participants also exchanged views about how to maintain the ITER activity and how to explore related activities with the U.S. Following the meeting, PPPL Director Rob Goldston led the Japanese visitors on a tour of the Laboratory.
-From left are Akio Yuuki, Vice Minister of Japan's Ministry of Education, Culture, Sports, Science and Technology (MEXT); PPPL's Masa Ono; MEXT's Satoru Ohtake; PPPL's Goldston; Yasuko Kurihara, of the Ministry of Foreign Affairs of Japan; and PPPL's John DeLooper at the Coil Winding Facility for the National Compact Stellarator Experiment.
+From left are Akio Yuuki, Vice Minister of Japan's Ministry of Education, Culture, Sports, Science and Technology (MEXT); PPPL's Masa Ono; MEXT's Satoru Ohtake; PPPL's Goldston; Yasuko Kurihara, of the Ministry of Foreign Affairs of Japan; and PPPL's John DeLooper at the Coil Winding Facility for the National Compact Stel-